 Higher Open Predicted For China Stock Market

-(RTTNews) - The China stock market has finished higher in three straight sessions, advancing more than 60 points or 1.7 percent along the way.
-The Shanghai Composite Index now rests just beneath the 3,150-point plateau and it's looking at another green light for Tuesday's trade.
+(RTTNews) - The China stock market rebounded on Wednesday, one day after ending the three-day winning streak in which it had gained more than 60 points or 1.7 percent.
+The Shanghai Composite Index now rests just above the 3,105-point plateau and it's looking at another strong start for Thursday's trade.

-The global forecast for the Asian markets is broadly positive, with support expected from the financial, oil and telecom stocks.
-The European and U.S. markets were sharply higher and the Asian bourses figure to open in similar fashion.
+The global forecast for the Asian markets is positive, with technology, retail and energy stocks expected to lead the way higher.
+The European and U.S. markets were up and the Asian bourses are tipped to follow that lead.

-The SCI finished barely higher on Monday as gains from the resource stocks were offset by sharp losses from the properties and a mixed picture from the financials and energy companies.
+The SCI finished sharply higher on Wednesday following gains from the properties and energy and resource stocks, while the financials were mixed.

-The lead from Wall Street is upbeat as the major averages opened higher on Monday and largely accelerated as the day progressed, ending solidly in the green.
+The lead from Wall Street is upbeat as the major averages opened fairly flat on Wednesday and showed little movement in the morning but accelerated into the close to end solidly higher.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!